GBR RIP Revision History

 Fix a bug report from FineTrak (Fuji UK).

-Narrow traces that are less than one pixel width would sometime drop from the output file.
-That of course depends on wether the Gerber Rip scan line fell on the trace or not.
+Narrow traces that are less than one pixel width would sometimes be dropped from the output file.
+That depended on whether the Gerber Rip scan line fell on the trace or not.

-Potentially the option may produce surprising results and run much longer.
+test this option carefully before using it in "production" as it may produce surprising results and run much longer.

 The conversion from a monochrome bitmap to grayscale bitmap could generate bad data at the edges between data bands.
 This has been fixed. [reported by Maskless Lithography]